Why Canada's pot legalization won't stop black-market sales

 Canada has no plans to allow storefront access for medical marijuana despite a pharmacy-industry push to dispense it.

-Pharmacies including Shoppers Drug Mart - Canada’s biggest chain, owned by Loblaw Companies (L.TO) - and PharmaChoice, the country’s second-biggest independent pharmacy group, have signed supply agreements with marijuana producers in case rules change.
+Pharmacies including Shoppers Drug Mart - Canada’s biggest chain, owned by Loblaw Companies - and PharmaChoice, the country’s second-biggest independent pharmacy group, have signed supply agreements with marijuana producers in case rules change.

 A survey by the Canadian health regulator Health Canada last year found that only 29 percent of those reporting medical cannabis use had a medical document from a health professional, a requirement for buying from licensed producers.